 Android Assets for Various Screen densities

-Android devices come in a great deal of different flavors when compared to iPhone devices.
+Android devices come in many different flavors compared to iPhone devices.
 They can be slow, fast, crappy, great, low-res and ultra-hd.
 To best honor the device running your app, you should provide assets for various screen densities.

 Image of an Android teacher